spacehellas/tnova-vim-backend/documentation/deploying.md

   start, in case the host restarts.
 * `--env` options: The environment variables are explained in the [next section](#environment-variables).
+* `--volume` option: The only data volume is used here to persist the `/subscriptions.json` file, so that subscriptions are not lost between restarts.
 * `--link influxdb:influxdb`: This option links the back-end container with the InfluxDB one.
 Docker bridges this way the two containers automatically and the back-end container can detect which ports InfluxDB listens to.